Britain pushes to temper ECB power in banking union

 Britain's concerns about banking union and the political direction of the wider European Union threaten to create a significant obstacle to building one of the central planks in the euro zone's response to the crisis.

+Britain has often fought with Brussels over regulation.
+But as the mood in his ruling Conservative Party has hardened against Europe, relations have become increasingly frayed.

+Earlier this year, British Prime Minister David Cameron refused to sign up to a fiscal pact for strict budget discipline in the euro zone after similar demands he made to protect London's financial centre were rejected.

-EU leaders will meet on Thursday and Friday this week, and banking union is among the issues to be discussed.
-Other countries including Sweden and Poland also have reservations about the proposal.
+EU leaders will meet this week on Thursday and Friday, and banking union is among the issues they are set to discuss.

+* Aims for mid 1-digit pct gain in 2017 adj group EBITDA (Adds quote from divisional head, shares, update on EU antitrust scrutiny)

+Feb 22 Argos Therapeutics Inc said on Wednesday that an independent data monitoring committee has recommended the company to discontinue its late-stage trial for the treatment of metastatic renal cell carcinoma.